Holston Army Ammunition Plant

-Holston Army Ammunition Plant (HSAAP) manufactures Research Department Explosive (RDX) and High Melting Explosive (HMX) for ammunition production and development.
-It is government-owned and contractor-operated (GOCO) facility that is part of the US Army Joint Munitions Command.
+Holston Army Ammunition Plant (HSAAP) is an arsenal in Kingsport, Tennessee.
+The plant manufactures Research Department Explosive (RDX) and High Melting Explosive (HMX) for ammunition production and development.
+It is a government-owned and contractor-operated (GOCO) facility that is part of the US Army Joint Munitions Command.

 History

-The Holston Army Ammunition Plant, also known as the Holston Ordnance Works, was constructed by Tennessee Eastman in Kingsport, Tennessee to manufacture explosives during World War II.
+The Holston Army Ammunition Plant, also known as the Holston Ordnance Works, was constructed by Tennessee Eastman in Kingsport, Tennessee, to manufacture explosives during World War II.

 BAE Systems' division Ordnance Systems, Inc. currently operates the plant under a 25-year facilities use contract.
-On May 12, 2011, the Army announced that BAE Systems had won the contract to operate Radford Army Ammunition Plant in nearby Radford, VA as well.
+On May 12, 2011, the Army announced that BAE Systems had won the contract to operate Radford Army Ammunition Plant in Radford, VA, as well.